odoomrp/odoomrp-wip/mrp_subcontracting/README.rst

 Subcontracting operations in manufacturing processes
 ====================================================

-The module implements the complete route for subcontrating production operations.
+This module improves the workflow for subcontrating manufacturing operations.

 Usage
 =====

-For any of the production operations, you can check the mark "External" to mean that the operation is going to be subcontracted.
-When you mark this check, you have to configure a subcontracting product and a picking type.
+When an operation is to be subcontracted, you can set it as "External".
+In this case, you will be able to configure a product used for subcontracting and a picking type.

 Credits
 =======